 The Robin Wedding.
 Grace L. Moore, Aged 12 Years, Silver Creek, Neb.
-Blue Side.
-On a beautiful morning in May Mr. and Mrs. Robin were married in an old oak tree near the old Methodist church.
+Blue Side, On a beautiful morning in May Mr. and Mrs. Robin were married in an old oak tree near the old Methodist church.
 Mr. Woodpecker performed the ceremony.
 The bride was given away by Mrs. Meadow Lark.
-Mrs. Wren was matron of honor.
-Miss Quail maid of honor, and Mr. Blue Jay best man.
+Mrs. Wren was matron of honor, Miss Quail maid of honor, and Mr. Blue Jay best man.
 Miss Canary played the wedding march on a large oak leaf.

 The oak tree was beautifully decorated with large green leaves.
-Dainty crumbs of cake were their refereshments, Mrs. at the table.
-After the refreshments were served the wedding party broke
+Dainty crumbs of cake were their refereshments, Mrs. Black Bird and Miss Sparrow presiding at the table.
+After the refreshments were served the wedding party broke a pretty little elm near a happy little